Richmond Mine and Battery: History

 Further work carried out between 1912 and 1916 under the name Richmond Amalgamated saw the production of 883 tons of ore yielding 3,696 ounces of gold.
 This appears to have been the last major production period.
-The present battery was erected in 1913, with the assistance of a Queensland Government loan under the Mining Machinery Advances Act of 1906.
+The present battery was erected in 1913, with the assistance of a Queensland Government loan under the Mining Machinery Advances Act 1906.
 The stamps and shed came from the Highland Mary mine in Croydon and the mill engine from the yard of the local foundry, Stuart and McKenzies.
 The year 1913 is inscribed on the concrete footings.
 The battery also crushed for the public, including nearby tin mines, for which it installed Wilfley concentrating tables.
 By 1915 the mine's engine house featured a forge and a portable engine driving the winding engine, which was used to bail water by tank as well as raise ore.
 The mill shed housed a 5 stamp battery with a self feeder, engine, amalgamating table, berdan pan, two Wilfley tables, and a pump bringing in water from a dam at the rear.
 The boiler for the pump and engine was large and situated beside the mill shed.
 The mill in that year gained some notoriety when on 2 November, Albert Chambers was caught up in the drive belt for the Wilfley table and killed.

 In 1921 the Richmond battery crushed 58 tons of tin ore from mines on the Stanhill tinfield.
 It is not known for how long the battery continued to operate.